Vision Care Technology

 Diane has enjoyed playing local sports, softball, volleyball, bowling, and most recently bocce.
 She enjoys playing setback, traveling, and hiking.
 Diane is the proud mom of two fabulous young men, Joseph and Brian, and is overjoyed with her grandson, Jason.
 Diane has been ABO and NCLE certified and has maintained her affiliations as COA fellow and NAO member.

-Maryann Santos is a licensed optician in Connecticut and program director of the Vision Care Technology Program at Goodwin College in East Hartford.
-Maryann serves as an ex-officio member of the Vision Care Technology Program Advisory Committee.
-She holds an associate degree in Ophthalmic Design and Dispensing and Business Administration, a bachelor’s degree in Business Management, and is pursuing a master’s degree in Education concentrating on curriculum and instruction at the University of St. Joseph in West Hartford.
-Maryann has worked in the optical industry for close to three decades in the lab, dispensary, and fitting contact lenses.
-In her spare time, Maryann enjoys walking, playing tennis, her viola, and spending fun times with her husband, son, and daughter.
+Maryann Santos is a licensed optician in Connecticut and program director of the Vision Care Technology program at Goodwin College.
+She serves as an ex-officio member of the Vision Care Technology program advisory board.
+She holds associate degrees in Ophthalmic Design and Dispensing and Business Administration, a bachelor’s degree in Business Management, and a master’s degree in Education concentrating on curriculum and instruction from the University of St. Joseph in West Hartford, Connecticut.
+Maryann has worked in the optical industry for over three decades in the lab, dispensary, and fitting contact lenses.
+Maryann enjoys working with the advisory board.
+In her spare time, Maryann enjoys walking, making paper flowers, and quilling.
+She also plays the viola and loves spending fun times with her husband, son, and daughter.